-Peter Jacobs, a co-author on the study and Ph.D. student at George Mason University in the USA said, “Unfortunately a number of previous studies have compared flawed observations with flawed modeling results to claim naturally occurring ocean cycles have played a large role in changes in the global temperature record.”
+Peter Jacobs, a co-author of the study and Ph.D. student at George Mason University in the USA, said, “Unfortunately, a number of previous studies have compared flawed observations with flawed modeling results to claim naturally occurring ocean cycles have played a large role in changes in the global temperature record.”

 “The climate system is endlessly interesting and no doubt has many mysteries left to explore, but this is really not one of them.
 Being sure that we’re comparing like-with-like before jumping to the conclusion that there are discrepancies between our understanding of the climate and how it is behaving in the real world is a lesson we seem to have to relearn over and over again.”

 The study showed that global warming that occurred during the ‘early warming’ period (1915-1945) was in fact caused by external factors as well.

 Formerly, it had been largely attributed to natural ocean temperature changes, which is why there has been uncertainty over how much of global warming is influenced by unpredictable natural factors.

 Co-author Dr. Friederike Otto said, “Our study showed that there are no hidden drivers of global mean temperature.
 The temperature change we observe is due to the drivers we know.
 This sounds boring, but sometimes boring results are really important.
 In this case, it means we will not see any surprises when these drivers – such as gas emissions – change.”